dachiefjustice/vm-vulnlab/README.md

 The vulnerable applications cover a range of programming languages, vulnerability types ([OWASP top ten](https://owasp.org/Top10/) and more), and difficulty levels.
 Vulnerable applications include [Juice Shop](https://owasp.org/www-project-juice-shop/), [WebGoat](https://github.com/WebGoat/WebGoat), [NodeGoat](https://wiki.owasp.org/index.php/OWASP_Node_js_Goat_Project), and plenty more.
 For details about included vulnerable apps see [this Ansible role](https://gitlab.com/johnroberts/ansiblerole-vulnerable-apps).

+## ⚠️Security Warning⚠️
+This VM contains lots of vulnerable software!
+You're responsible for your own security, don't get yourself or your organization pwned with this VM!
+This project takes the following security precautions:
+- Avoids auto-starting intentionally vulnerable software
+- Uses a private Virtualbox network without port forwarding (so the VM acts as a network security boundary)
+- Vulnerable applications listen on `127.0.0.1` rather than `0.0.0.0`

+For another layer of protection, disconnect from the network while running them (an internet connection is needed to set up the applications).

 ## Requirements
 ### Software
 You'll need to install these free tools that provide the cross-platform base for this repository: